Triantafullenia-Doumani/StructuredFileFilter/2021-22_2528_4001_4052_StructuredFileFilter/README.txt

 ********************************************
 Names
-Mitsos Mitsopoulos with AM 4567
+Alexandros Pournaras with AM 2528
 Kitsos Kitsopoulos with AM 4678

 Req's